alcachofass/ioquake3container/README.md

 An ioquake3 server running in a Docker Container.

 *.pk3 files are NOT included here.
-These come from the Quake 3 Arena CD and Point Release 1.32.
+These come from the Quake 3 Arena CD, Team Arena CD, and Point Release 1.32.
 These files should exist in /baseq3 and /missionpack directories prior to building the image.

 ## Directory Layout: